nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 2.11.
 Can I Use Amplify Agent with Docker?

-Although the Docker support is currently somewhat limited, in general the answer is yes, you can.
+Although the support for a Docker environment is currently somewhat limited, in general the answer is yes, you can.
 Please check the following part of the Amplify Agent repository to find out [more](https://github.com/nginxinc/nginx-amplify-agent/tree/master/packages/docker).

 ## 3. User Interface